Cummings to Pay Visit to Military - Guido Fawkes

 Despite Brexit, it appears the ERG still has big sway over Government.
-Yesterday, Chairman Mark Francois made headlines when threatening the head of the armed forces Sir Nick Carter with a visit from Cummings if they didn’t sort out their procurement procedure.
+Yesterday, its Chairman Mark Francois made headlines when threatening the head of the armed forces Sir Nick Carter with a visit from Cummings if they didn’t sort out their procurement procedure.
 As if by magic, last night it was revealed Dominic Cummings does, in fact, have plans to visit top military bases after all, including:

 The Sydney Morning Herald, who obtained the internal communications about the planned visits, also claim Cummings has already visited MI5 and MI6 twice already.